Fora’s Take

 Don’t fear the near four hour drive.
 In favorable conditions, this will go by in no time as you take in the beautiful town of Vik, the Dyrholaey arch, black sand beaches, Skogafoss, wild horses and much more — all viewable from the Ring Road.

-After a morning of driving, I recommend stopping by Matholl Hofoa, a food-court style area offering a variety of local and more familiar foods.
+After a morning of driving, stop by Matholl Hofoa.
+A food-court style area offering a variety of local and more familiar foods.

 For an afternoon coffee or tea, check out Kaffitar that is just down the road from Matholl Hofoa.
 This is one of the very few places in the country that offers iced coffee!